 The 502 error from your Usenet server is very similar to the 480 Authentication Required error.
 So, call your ISP and ask them what you need to do.
 If you can’t get your ISP on the line, try to remove your username and password from your newsreader software.
 That has a chance of working because this error can occur when your ISP outsources, or insources their Usenet service.
 It is possible that a username/password is no longer required, and sending a username to the server will cause an error.

 If you get a lot of 502 errors, then your ISP might not be very skilled at operating a Usenet system.
-You might want to consider switching to a better Usenet service.
+You might want to consider switching to a premium service like Easynews.